-The lead IO Anticalin-based drug candidate in our pipeline, PRS-343, is designed to target the immune receptor 4-1BB and the tumor target HER2.
-PRS-343 is a genetic fusion of a variant of a HER2-targeting antibody with an Anticalin protein specific for 4-1BB.
-The proposed mode of action of this 4-1BB/HER2 bispecific is to promote 4-1BB clustering by bridging 4-1BB-positive T-cells with HER2-positive tumor cells, thereby providing a potent co-stimulatory signal to tumor antigen-specific T-cells.
-PRS-343 is intended to localize 4-1BB activation in the tumor, and to thereby both increase efficacy and reduce systemic toxicity compared to 4-1BB-targeting antibodies.
-Patient dosing in a multicenter, open-label, phase 1 dose escalation study commenced in September 2017.
-The study is designed to determine the safety, tolerability, and potential anti-cancer activity of PRS-343 in patients with advanced or metastatic HER2-positive solid tumors for which standard treatment options are not available, are no longer effective, or are not tolerated, or in patients that have refused standard therapy.
-Elevated HER2 expression is associated with multiple cancers, including gastroesophageal, bladder, breast, and a range of other tumor types.
-We presented interim data from the study in a late-breaking presentation at the Society for Immunotherapy of Cancer (SITC) annual meeting on November 9, 2019.
-At SITC, we reported that PRS-343 was well tolerated and had a favorable safety profile at all doses and schedules tested, demonstrated anti-tumor activity in a heavily pre-treated patient population across multiple tumor types and showed a potent increase in CD8+ T-cell numbers in the tumor microenvironment in patients, indicative of 4-1BB agonism on T-cells.
-We continue to enroll patients in that study at higher dose cohorts and different dose regimens.
-We also reported initial data from a phase 1 escalation study of PRS-343 in combination with atezolizumab at our R&D day on November 19, 2019.
-We reported that PRS-343 in combination w
+The lead IO Anticalin-based drug candidate in our pipeline, cinrebafusp alfa, is designed to target the immune receptor 4-1BB and the tumor target HER2.
+Cinrebafusp alfa is a genetic fusion of a variant of a HER2-targeting antibody with an Anticalin protein specific for 4-1BB.
+The proposed mode of action of this 4-1BB/HER2 bispecific is to promote 4-1BB clustering by bridging 4-1BB-positive T cells with HER2-positive tumor cells, thereby providing a potent co-stimulatory signal to tumor antigen-specific T cells.
+Cinrebafusp alfa is intended to localize 4-1BB activation in the tumor, and to thereby both increase efficacy and reduce systemic toxicity compared to 4-1BB-targeting antibodies.
+We will present an updated dataset for cinrebafusp alfa in an oral presentation at the American Association for Cancer Research, or AACR, Annual Meeting 2021 on April 10, 2021.
+The presentation will include additional clinical benefit and safety data from cohort 13b (18 mg/kg, administered Q2W), as well as biomarker data across all active dose cohorts.
+The Company is preparing for the phase 2 study of cinrebafusp alfa, expected to begin in the summer of 2021.
+The phase 2 study will evaluate cinrebafusp alfa in combination with ramucirumab and paclitaxel in high HER2-expressing gastric cancer and in combination with tucatinib in low HER2-expressing gastric cancer.
+Collaboration partners Lilly and Seagen will supply ramucirumab and tucatinib, respectively, for these study arms.

+The phase 1 study, a multicenter, open-label, dose escalation study, was designed to determine the safety, tolerability, and potential anti-cancer activity of cinrebafusp alfa in patients with advanced or metastatic HER2-positive solid tumors for which standard treatment options are not available, are no longer effective, or are not tolerated, or in patients that have refused standard therapy.
+Elevated HER2 expression is associated with multiple cancers, including gastroesophageal, bladder, breast and a range of other tumor types.
+We presented interim data from the phase 1 study at the Society for Immunotherapy of Cancer, or SITC, annual meeting in November 2019.
+At SITC, we reported that cinrebafusp alfa was well-tolerated and had a favorable safety profile at all doses and schedules tested, demonstrated anti-tumor activity in a heavily pre-treated patient population across multiple tumor types and showed a potent increase in CD8+ T cell numbers in the tumor microenvironment in patients, indicative of 4-1BB agonism on T cells.
+We continued to enroll patients in that study at higher dose cohorts and different dose regimens.
+We also reported initial data from a phase 1 escalation study of cinrebafusp alfa in combination with atezolizumab at our R&D day on November 19, 2019.
+We reported that cinrebafusp alfa in combination with atezolizumab was well-tolerated and had a favorable safety profile at all doses tested, demonstrated anti-tumor activity in a heavily pre-treated patient population across multiple tumor types and showed a potent increase in CD8+ T cell numbers in the tumor microenvironment in patients demonstrating a clinical benefit, indicative of 4-1BB agonism on T cells and a mode of action distinct from atezolizumab alone.